Dialog-IF/dialog/readme.txt

 	1b/02:

+		Debugger: pressing Ctrl-D at a [more] prompt closes the program.

 		Unit test runner: unit.dg has been redesigned.
 Unit tests written against the version from 1b/01 will need to be rewritten along the lines of time-tests.dg and utils-tests.dg in the test/unit